 This is such a unique way to spend your time while traveling.
 You will feel so good after watching a dog who has been mistreated frolicking in the gentle waves.
 I highly recommend paying a visit to this refuge and volunteering a bit of your time.

 Watch the Sunset

-Grab a beer or a coconut and join the locals for an epic sunset on the pier.
-Anywhere along the beaches are a good spot, but the atmosphere on the pier is lively and fun.
+Grab a beer or a coconut and join the festivities on the pier for an epic sunset.
+Really anywhere on the beach is a good spot for sunset, but the atmosphere on the pier is lively and fun.
 It’s a great way to transition from a day of exploring to a night of eating!

 Witness Holbox’s Bioluminescence

 At night, head to Punta Cocos to witness the bioluminescence.
 You could take a taxi here although I don’t recommend it for two reasons.
 First, they charge more for this ride at night and the loud noise from the golf cart is disturbing on an otherwise peaceful place along the ocean.
 Second, they drive into the water killing those tiny micro-organisms you came to see light up.

 I rented bikes from the hostel and rode there with two of my hostel roomies.
 The road is totally dark, so bring a flashlight.
 You could also walk there, but it will take around 30 minutes.

 It’s best to go around midnight (and when there is no moon) so you can see the light better.
 Don’t expect to see the ocean lit up or anything.
 You’ll have to wade in a bit and stir the water lightly to see the lights.
 It’s definitely worth the trek out there, even if you just marvel at the starlit sky.